 - Make sure your insurer will pay more to use original parts also known as OEM parts.

 If you find your current insurance policy is unable to offer you the insurance you need on your Maserati, it is time to find a new agent.
 Read over your policy carefully.
 Spend time comparing all the aspects, not just the price of an insurance policy.
 Make sure it will give you the coverage you need to protect your Maserati.

 Get the coverage you need.

 Daigle and Travers is based in beautiful Darien, nestled between Stamford, Norwalk, and New Canaan.
 We also serve Fairfield County, Greenwich, Weston, Westport, Wilton, Ridgefield, Redding, Easton, Fairfield, Southport, Trumbull and parts of Westchester County and Long Island.

-We will provide you with the right coverage to make sure your investments are safe during a disaster.
-When partnering with us, we will give you all the necessary information and options you need to make the best choice of insurance company and policy.
+We will provide you with the right coverage to make sure your investments are appropriately protected.
+When partnering with us, we will give you the necessary information and options you need to choose an insurance company and policy.
 Give us a call today at (203)-655-6974.